Overcoming Perfectionism: Why Your Perfectionism Is Killing Your Career and What To Do About It

 I stopped trying to fix everything and control every outcome.
 I started injecting more quirkiness to add levity and build rapport.
 I asked more questions and admitted not knowing the answers, which was a tremendous weight off my shoulders and honestly a revelation in terms of how much better it made others feel.
 I let crap go because it was never going to be perfect, I couldn't be all things to all people, and I’d rather spend my time on other things.

-I remember configuring my office differently than every other leader on the floor—an ostensibly insignificant move.
+I remember configuring my office differently than every other leader on the floor (facing the window rather than with my back to it)—an ostensibly insignificant move.
 But boy were the wrong people thrown off by it.
 And boy were the right people really intrigued by WHY I did it.

 In short, I became a better leader because I shifted from aspiring to be a perfect leader to being perfectly myself.